Let the Right One In (film): Critical reception

 Bloody Disgusting ranked the film first in their list of the 'Top 20 Horror Films of the Decade', with the article saying "It’s rare enough for a horror film to be good; even rarer are those that function as genuine works of art.
 Let the Right One In is one of those films – an austerely beautiful creation that reveals itself slowly, like the best works of art do."
 The film was ranked #15 in Empires 2010 list of "The 100 Best Films Of World Cinema".
 In their rationale, the authors noted that, "in these days where every second movie seems to feature vampires, it takes a very special twist on the legend to surprise us – but this one knocked us out and then bit us in the jugular", and found that the "strange central friendship" between the two lead characters was what made the film "so frightening, and so magnetic".
 In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films; Let the Right One In placed at number 28 on their top 100 list.
 The film was later voted the 94th greatest film since 2000 in an international critics' poll conducted by BBC.
+In 2025, it ranked number 70 on The New York Times' list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 231.
+It also ranked number 3 on The Hollywood Reporter's list of the "25 Best Horror Movies of the 21st Century."